offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 A slightly more complicated but also more elegant / efficient solution is to extend the algorithm to find the edges for the nodes that it finds.
 In other words, rather than finding just nodes that maximum alignment paths travel through, find the edges where those nodes are the edge source (node that the edge starts from).

-The algorithm finds all nodes that a maximum alignment paths travels through at both column n and column n + 1.
-For a found node in column n, it's guaranteed that at least one of it's immediate neighbours is also a found node.
+The algorithm finds all nodes that a maximum alignment path travels through at both column n and column n + 1.
+For a found node in column n, it's guaranteed that at least one of its immediate neighbours is also a found node.
 It may be that the node immediately to the ...

  * right of it (same row but column n + 1) is also a found node.
  * bottom of it (1 row down and column n) is also a found node.